mehtajinesh/langfair/paper/paper.md

 ---
+title: >-
-title: 'LangFair: A Python Package for Assessing Bias and Fairness in Large Language Model Use Cases'
+    LangFair: A Python Package for Assessing Bias and Fairness in Large Language Model Use Cases
 tags:
   - Python
   - Large Language Model